MG 42: MG 3

 The MG 3 and its preceding variants all share a high level of parts interchangeability with the original MG 42.
-Like the MG 42, the MG3 cyclic rates of fire can be altered by exchanging the standard weight (about 650 g) bolt used for the standard 1,100–1,300 rounds per minute rate of fire for an extra weight (about 900 g) bolt for a reduced 800–950 rounds per minute rate of fire.
+Like the MG 42, the MG 3 cyclic rates of fire can be altered by exchanging the standard weight (about 650 g) bolt used for the standard 1,100–1,300 rounds per minute rate of fire for an extra weight (about 900 g) bolt for a reduced 800–950 rounds per minute rate of fire.
 Those bolts also are used along with different recoil springs.

 The Italian MG 42/59 licensed MG 3 variant produced by Beretta, Whitehead Motofides and Franchi since 1959, features an extremely heavy 1200 g bolt which reduces the cyclic rate of fire to around 800 rounds per minute.

 MG 74

 The final variant to date is the MG 74, developed by Austria and since 1974 it is the standard machine gun of the Austrian Armed Forces.